MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-powershell.md

 # Customer intent: As someone new to Terraform and Azure, I want configure Terraform in Azure Cloud Shell using the PowerShell environment.
 ---

-# Quickstart: Configure Terraform in Azure Cloud Shell using PowerShell
+# Quickstart: Configure Terraform in Azure Cloud Shell in PowerShell

 [!INCLUDE [terraform-intro.md](includes/terraform-intro.md)]

-This article shows how to get started with [Terraform on Azure](https://www.terraform.io/docs/providers/azurerm/index.html) using Cloud Shell and Bash.
+This article shows how to get started with [Terraform on Azure](https://www.terraform.io/docs/providers/azurerm/index.html) using Cloud Shell and PowerShell.

 In this article, you learn how to:
 > [!div class="checklist"]